chrisbcaldwell/AI_Assisted_Programming/README.md

 5. **Optimization:** Data structure efficiency is a tradeoff while using `montanaflynn/stats`; the `Series` and `Coordinate` types used in the package break the data into coordinate pairs.
 Linear regression is a straight-forward matrix calculation and something more resembling a data frame in R or Python would perform much better.
 6. **Documentation:** I think my code sufficiently descsribes its goals, given that the user should already be experienced in statistical methods.
 This is easily actionable advice though and I will check to see what I can improve.
 7. **Linear algebra library:** This is the best suggestion offered, and seeing it as the very last one is not encouraging.

+### Conclusions

+Copilot had many advantages over ChatGPT, even using the same underlying model GPT-4o:
+* **Ease of use:** Copilot is already integrated into VS Code, no toggling between a coding and browser window is not necessary.
+* **Accuracy:** Copilot had a better answer in my limited testing
+* **Guidance:** The interface between VS Code and Copilot includes suggested actions that I found useful

+ChatGPT might have an advantage in ubiquity, making it easier for reproducible results.
+This advantage is small, primarily because in the realm of coding, most users will be able to access Copilot and likely already have it enabled.